enviodev/docs/docs/HyperIndex/Advanced/performance/benchmarking.md

 ### Printing the benchmark

-Once you have run the indexer for any amount of time you can run `envio benchmark-summar` to print out the result of the benchmark.
+Once you have run the indexer for any amount of time you can run `envio benchmark-summary` to print out the result of the benchmark.

 ```
 Time breakdown